Gaza Strip: Hamas administration

-Since its takeover of the Gaza Strip in 2007, Hamas has exercised executive authority, and it governs through its own ad hoc executive, legislative, and judicial bodies.
+From its takeover of the Gaza Strip in 2007 until July 2026, Hamas exercised executive authority, and it governed through its own ad hoc executive, legislative, and judicial bodies.
 The Hamas government of 2012 was the second Palestinian Hamas-dominated government, ruling over the Gaza Strip, since the split of the Palestinian National Authority in 2007.
 It was announced in early September 2012.
 The reshuffle of the previous government was approved by Gaza-based Hamas MPs from the Palestinian Legislative Council or parliament.
-Since the Hamas takeover in 2007, the Gaza Strip has been described as a "de facto one-party state", although it tolerates other political groups, including leftist ones such as the Popular Front for the Liberation of Palestine (PFLP) and the Democratic Front for the Liberation of Palestine.
+Since the Hamas takeover in 2007, the Gaza Strip had been described as a "de facto one-party state", although it tolerated other political groups, including leftist ones such as the Popular Front for the Liberation of Palestine (PFLP) and the Democratic Front for the Liberation of Palestine.

 The legal code Hamas applies in Gaza is based on Ottoman laws, the British Mandate's 1936 legal code, Palestinian Authority law, Sharia law, and Israeli military orders.
-Hamas maintains a judicial system with civilian and military courts and a public prosecution service.
+Hamas maintained a judicial system with civilian and military courts and a public prosecution service.

 Gaza Strip was ranked 6th least electoral democracy in the Middle East and North Africa according to V-Dem Democracy indices in 2024 with a score of 0.136 out of one.

-Israel occupied large parts of the Gaza Strip since October 2023 during the Gaza War.
+Israel has occupied large parts of the Gaza Strip since October 2023 during the Gaza War.
 As a result of the war and the October 2025 peace agreement that led to the cessation of hostilities, Hamas is in effective control of less than half of the Gaza Strip.

 On 24 October 2025, Hamas announced it is willing to relinquish control of the Gaza Strip.

 Security in the parts of the Gaza Strip controlled by Hamas is mainly handled by Hamas's military wing, the Izz ad-Din al-Qassam Brigades, internal security service, and civil police force.
 The Izz ad-Din al-Qassam Brigades had an estimated 30,000 to 50,000 operatives before the 2023 Gaza War.

+In July 2026, Hamas dissolved its civilian administration in the Gaza Strip as part of a transfer of power to the internationally-recognized National Committee for the Administration of Gaza.